Chaim Tchernowitz

 Chaim Tchernowitz (1871-1949), also known by his pen name Rav Tzair, was a Russian-American rabbi, author, teacher, and publicist.

 Early life

 He was born in the town of Sebezh, in western Russia.
 His brother, Samuel Tchernowitz, eventually became a notable journalist and Zionist activist.

 In his youth Chaim Tchernowitz was a child prodigy, and studied with his grandfather, who was rabbi of the town.
 In addition to his religious studies, he enthusiastically studied leading secular works of the time, such as those by Darwin and Tolstoy.

 Career

-In 1893 he married and moved to Kaunas, where he obtained rabbinical ordination from R' Yitzchak Elchanan Spektor in 1896.
+In 1893 he married and moved to Kaunas, where he obtained rabbinical ordination from Yitzchak Elchanan Spektor in 1896.
 He became well known for a eulogy he gave on the occasion of Rabbi Spektor's death.

 In 1897 he moved to Odessa, where he became the rabbi of the city.
 He had close relationships with many of the secular Jewish intellectuals who lived there at the time: